leonard-czar/czarsplace-laravel/README.md

 ## Application Objective

-The purpose of the the project is to create a e-commerce app for everyone interested in shopping online.
+The purpose of the the project is to create an e-commerce app for everyone interested in shopping online.
 Layout is simple and clear.
 Project is accesible through all modern browsers on both desktop and mobile devices.
 For build the front-end functionality CSS, HTML, Jquery and JavaScript is used and for back-end logic, PHP with Laravel framework is used.
 As it's e-commerce app payments options is available by using Paystack API.

 #### User Stories